North Carolina state outlinePicture of a patch of sod in North Carolina

 North Carolina is a transition zone state and falls in the region higlighted above

 North Carolina, with its transition zone climate, prefers a particular set of grasses that relish the a wide range of temperatures.
-The following grasses are the easiest to grow and maintain in North Carolina:
+The following sods are the easiest to grow and maintain in North Carolina:

 While it's possible to grow grasses meant for other regions with proper care, attention and timing, these are the most common grasses in North Carolina for residential lawns.